Law School AI Policies: What You Can (and Can't) Use AI For

 Law School (J.D.
 Admissions)

-“the only person who may be engaged in the actual writing is you”
+“While you can (and should) receive and incorporate feedback on drafts, the only person who may be engaged in the actual writing is you.”

-- •Explicitly names AI alongside "friends, family members, advisors" as prohibited writers
+- •Names AI alongside "friends, family members, advisors" as who may not be doing the writing

 Practical Guide: Using AI in Your Law School Application